 A balanced or nitrogen-heavy fertilizer is really all you need to add to the planting hole for your tomato plant.
 You can tell if it is nitrogen-heavy if the first number of the NPK ratio is equal to or higher than the others.

 Yes, all those numbers on the bags of fertilizer actually DO mean something.
-I wrote an entire article about it, right here.
+Learn more right here.

-If just using fertilizer in the tomato hole seems too easy, I do have a few other suggestions to layer in that have a proven benefit.
+If just using fertilizer in the tomato hole seems too easy, I do have two other suggestions to layer in that have a proven benefit.